Tifco-Hotel-Group/CCH-contentblock/README.md

 # CCH-contentblock
 Content Block for CCH CMS in C5 CMS

-THis is a Custom Block for CCH built for Concrete 5
+This is a Custom Block for CCH built for Concrete 5

+Removed At Internet tracking features